mysteriumnetwork/documentation/content/node-runners/setup/avado.md

 If you click on balance you see an Etherscan screen with all Transactions of this address.

-If you have any more questions on running the VPN or need help with this package, please get in touch with Mysterium Network support team help@mysterium.network or find us on Discord: https://discord.gg/uu8Z4BgrG4!
+If you have any more questions on running the VPN or need help with this package, please get in touch with Mysterium Network support team at *help@mysterium.network or find us on Discord: https://discord.gg/uu8Z4BgrG4!